Oaklight/openwrt-dfs-checker/README_en.md

 This code was originally based on a Reddit post: [DFS Radar Causes 5GHz to Drop and Doesn't Come Back](https://www.reddit.com/r/openwrt/comments/rs9pit/dfs_radar_causes_5ghz_to_drop_and_it_doesnt_come/).
 I would like to express my gratitude to `u/_daphreak_` and `u/try_harder_later` for their initial efforts and contributions.

-I have interactively modified this code using DeepSeek-R1-Lite, and the git history reflects the changes made during the process.
-I am highly satisfied with the capabilities of DeepSeek-R1-Lite.
+I have interactively modified this code using **DeepSeek-V3** together with **DeepSeek-R1-Lite**, and the git history reflects the changes made during the process.
+I am highly satisfied with the capabilities of both **DeepSeek-V3** and **DeepSeek-R1-Lite**, which have significantly streamlined the development and optimization of this script.

 ## Script Description